Many Businesses STILL Aren’t Doing This . . . Here’s Why They Should!

 “Considerable cost savings can be realized by migrating suppliers to submitting invoices in electronic formats,” said Jim O’Rourke, Director of Business Development for ICG Consulting of Scottsdale, Ariz., which provides business process solutions.

-In such a model, invoices are submitted in electronic form via EDI, or submitted to the buyer through a vendor portal either by using a web form on the portal, or via a file from the supplier’s billing system.
+In such a model, invoices are submitted in electronic form via EDI, or submitted to the buyer through a vendor portal or supplier portal either by using a web form on the portal, or via a file from the supplier’s billing system.

 “Suppliers who can submit invoices through electronic means generally can get paid faster and experience less payment issues from keying errors in the buyers AP department,” according to O’Rourke.
 “On the buyer side of the equation, the efficiencies of working with electronic invoices versus paper based or files submitted through emails can be compelling”.